joundso/Snippets/vscode.md

 code --list-extensions | xargs -L 1 echo code --install-extension
 ```

-:bulb: If you want to sync your extensions to another instance of VSCode, haeve a look at the plugin [`Settings Sync`](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) or [read this question on Stackoverflow](https://stackoverflow.com/questions/35773299/how-can-you-export-the-visual-studio-code-extension-list).
+:bulb: If you want to sync your extensions to another instance of VSCode, have a look at the plugin [`Settings Sync`](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) or [read this question on Stackoverflow](https://stackoverflow.com/questions/35773299/how-can-you-export-the-visual-studio-code-extension-list).

 ## Extensions are located here